Assessing

 -

-The Assessor is responsible for estimating the value of your property, which determines your assessed valuation.
+The Assessor is responsible for estimating the value of your property, which determines your Assessed Value.
 The Assessor does not determine your property taxes.
 Instead, the assessed valuation determines the overall share of taxes you pay.
-Because your assessment affects your property taxes, it is important that your assessed value be accurate and fair.
+Because your assessment affects your property taxes, your assessed value must be accurate and fair.
 It is also important that you understand how the value of your property is estimated and what can cause property values to change.

 - How is your property value estimated?